DSSGxUK/s22_buckinghamshire/README.md

 NOTE: replace fake_test_dataset with the actual file name which contains the predictions

+@Vanshika this should not be in the final product

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Some initial notes as we move towards a README: